 - Q How does hormone replacement therapy (HRT) affect skin moisture?

-- Q How should I use hormone replacement therapy (HRT) effectively?
+- Q How can I manage the side effects of hormone replacement therapy (HRT)?